 They also provide productions with lighting equipment, so you can get both out of the way and possible get a nice little bundle price.

-FatLama is another gear sharing platform that give your reasonable prices, and covers more than just film gear.
+FatLlama is another gear sharing platform that give your reasonable prices, and covers more than just video equipment rental.

 You can also rent DJ equipment, bicycles, all sorts of stuff.
 It definitely loses some of the focus, but for an indie filmmaker it is a good option.

-Parachut takes a subscriptions model and applied it to film gear.
+Parachut takes a subscription model and applied it to film gear.

-You choose which level of subscription you'd like, pay the fee, gain a certain amount of points, and then spend that monthly allowance of gear.
+You choose your level of subscription, pay the fee, gain a certain amount of points, and then spend that monthly allowance on gear.